descostesn/BioinformaticSkills/README.md

   3. A functions section
   4. A main section

-<p style='text-align: justify;'> To process data in batch, I am usually building '.conf' files containing all parameters separated by semicolons (see [code generation repository]()).
+<p style='text-align: justify; text-justify: inter-word;'> To process data in batch, I am usually building '.conf' files containing all parameters separated by semicolons (see [code generation repository]()).
 To feed script with parameters, I am using perl scripts that call R script through the `system(Rscript path*.R)` command.</p>